GET YOUR FREE HR STRATEGY SESSION

 Is it better to hire a full-time HR expert or outsource to an HR consultant?

 There are pros and cons to both approaches.
-A permanent hire will offer stability and continuity, and help guide your organizational culture over time.
+Permanent HR staff will offer stability and continuity, and help guide your organizational culture over time.
 But an HR consultant has the advantage of a quick start with no recruitment process.
 There are other advantages too, such as:

 • Easy to adapt to your needs: HR consultants offer varying service levels, ranging from day-to-day admin tasks to high-level HR strategy planning.